WHO’S TAKING THE PICTURES?

 Q – How many pictures will I get?

-The number of fully-retouched photos you will receive depends on which wedding package you choose, how many hours I am shooting for and whether or not there is a second photographer.
-My most basic package (“Digital Delight”) includes a minimum of 300 photos – but I don’t think I’ve ever delivered just the minimum to any client…
+The number of retouched photos you will receive depends on which wedding collection you choose, how many hours I am shooting for and whether or not there is a second photographer.
+My most basic collection (“Digital Delight”) includes a minimum of 300 photos – but I don’t think I’ve ever delivered just the minimum…

 Q – How long will it take to get my proofs?

 Within two days of shooting your wedding, I will have a few sneak peeks available for you on Facebook and to share with your friends and family.
-Your complete collection of wedding images will be available within 30 to 60 days of your wedding.
+Your complete collection of wedding images will be available within 60-90 days of your wedding.
+A 30-day “Express Delivery” option is available for a 20% surcharge.

 Q – Can I get a copy of all the images?